The Privacy, Data Protection and Cybersecurity Law Review: Turkey

 Right of erasure or right to be forgotten

 The 'right to be forgotten' is not explicitly recognised as a right under the Turkish Constitution.
-However, recent case law of both Turkish Court of Cassation17 and Supreme Court18 have ruled that the individuals have a 'right to be forgotten' under 'the right to protection of honour and reputation' and 'the right to protection of personal data'.
-In both decisions, the courts made a reference to the ground-breaking Google Spain judgment of the ECHR.
+However, recent case law of both the Turkish Court of Cassation16 and the Supreme Court17 have ruled that the individuals have a 'right to be forgotten' under 'the right to protection of honour and reputation' and 'the right to protection of personal data'.
+In both decisions, the courts made reference to the ground-breaking Google Spain judgment of the European Court of Human Rights.
 Consequently, it can be said that a right to be forgotten is emerging by way of case law in Turkey.

-Recent amendments to the Law on the Regulation of Broadcasts over the Internet and Prevention of Crimes Committed Through Such Broadcasts No. 565120 (the Internet Law) also included a provision specifically addressing the right to be forgotten.
+Recent amendments to the Law on the Regulation of Broadcasts over the Internet and Prevention of Crimes Committed Through Such Broadcasts No. 5651 (the Internet Law)19 also included a provision specifically addressing the right to be forgotten.
 This newly introduced provision of the Internet Law now allows:

 - the Access Providers' Union to notify search engines regarding such name and URL disassociation.
 Prior to this amendment, individuals or requesting parties were instructed to directly submit a request to the related search engines for the removal of violating content from the cache memories of search engines, as such violating content would still be listed under the inquiry even when removed.